blypowski/blypowski/README.md

-My name is Jakub Marczyk, I am a Computer Science student at UJ (and a graduate of Architecture at PK).
+My name is Jakub Marczyk, I am a Computer Science student at Jagiellonian University and a graduate of Architecture at Cracow University of Technology.
+I have successfully completed university courses, obtaining experience in C/C++, Java (with Spring Boot/Hibernate) and Python languages.
-I'm currently looking for an internship as a Java or C++ Software Developer.
+I'm currently looking for an internship in the fields of Software Development or Machine Learning/Data Science.
-I'm strongly motivated to learn Spring Boot and Hibernate Java frameworks, or to learn JavaScript and C# programming languages from the scratch.
+I'm open to learning new technologies, especially JavaScript with Angular as a front end.
 My LinkedIn profile can be found at linkedin.com/in/jakubmarczyk

+In my free time I enjoy listening to classical music and swimming.
+I am passionate about Scandinavian design.